lucasktlee/posts/drafts/us-tax-treatment-of-lps.md

 <figure class="l" id="fig01">
     <img alt="" size="34.4rem, (min-width: 37.5625rem and max-width: 56.2500rem) 51.2rem, (min-width: 56.3125rem) 70.4rem" srcset="http://media.lucasktlee.com/files/img/ 344w, http://media.lucasktlee.com/files/img/ 512w, http://media.lucasktlee.com/files/img/ 688w, http://media.lucasktlee.com/files/img/ 704w, http://media.lucasktlee.com/files/img/ 1024w, http://media.lucasktlee.com/files/img/ 1408w" src="http://media.lucasktlee.com/files/img/" />
+    <figcaption><span>Figure 1:</span> Typical <abbr>PE</abbr>/<abbr>VC</abbr> fund structure</figcaption>
 </figure>

 I have previously mentioned the reasons why the limited partnership is the [preferred fund structure](http://lucasktlee.com/2014/08/28/introduction-to-private-equity-fund-terms/) for most <abbr>PE</abbr>/<abbr>VC</abbr> funds, and shall not repeat myself here.
 It suffices to note that most funds organized in Anglo-American common law jurisdictions will use a limited partnership as their default approach.<sup><a href="#fn10" id="fref10">10</sup>

 ## U.S. tax-exempt investors

 U.S. tax-exempt investors are one of the largest investors in <abbr>PE</abbr>/<abbr>VC</abbr> funds.
 As their name implies, these investors are—as a general rule—not taxed on their share of a fund’s capital gains or ordinary income.
 The general rule is, however, subject to one significant exception: the U.S. federal government taxes the gross income of U.S. tax-exempt investors derived from commercial activities unrelated to their tax-exempt purpose, better known by its abbreviation, <abbr title="unrelated business taxable income">UBTI</abbr>.
-The U.S. tax-exempt investor must report—and pay U.S. federal income taxes on—investments that generate <abbr>UBTI</abbr> regardless of whether the investor has received any distributions from those investments.
+The U.S. tax-exempt investor must file a U.S. federal income tax return and pay U.S. federal income taxes on investments that generate <abbr>UBTI</abbr> regardless of whether the investor has received any distributions from those investments.

 A U.S tax-exempt investor that invests in a <abbr>PE</abbr>/<abbr>VC</abbr> fund can incur <abbr>UBTI</abbr> in one of three ways: